-164. If issued, the persons covered by the licence would be the licence holder and employees, agents or contractors of the licence holder and other persons who are, or have been, engaged or otherwise authorised by the licence holder to undertake any activity in connection with the dealings authorised by the licence.
-Prior to growing the GMOs, CSIRO would be required to provide a list of people and organisations that will be covered by the licence, or the function or position where names are not known at the time.
+165. The persons covered by the licence are the licence holder and employees, agents or contractors of the licence holder and other persons who are, or have been, engaged or otherwise authorised by the licence holder to undertake any activity in connection with the dealings authorised by the licence.
+Prior to growing the GMOs, the licence holder is required to provide a list of people and organisations that will be covered by the licence, or the function or position where names are not known at the time.